 In simple terms, it is a type of surface treatment that inhibits or kills the growth of microorganisms.
 These coatings are typically applied to a variety of surfaces, including walls, floors, countertops, and even medical devices.
 By incorporating antimicrobial agents into the coating, the growth and survival of bacteria, fungi, and other microorganisms are effectively prevented.

-biocides.
+Antimicrobial coatings work in different ways, but the most common method is through the use of biocides.
 Biocides are chemical agents that actively eliminate or inhibit the growth of microorganisms.
 When applied as a coating, biocides release these agents slowly over time, providing long-lasting protection against bacteria and other harmful pathogens.

 The need for antimicrobial coatings has become more urgent than ever before, primarily due to the rise of antibiotic-resistant bacteria.
 Antibiotics, which have been used for decades to treat bacterial infections effectively, are losing their effectiveness as bacteria evolve and develop resistance.
 This alarming trend has led to an increase in severe and often fatal infections that are difficult to treat.

+In healthcare settings, antimicrobial coatings have proven to be particularly effective in reducing the spread of infections.
 Hospital-acquired infections (HAIs) are a significant concern for both patients and healthcare providers.
 These infections not only lead to prolonged hospital stays and increased healthcare costs but also pose additional health risks for patients who are already dealing with underlying medical conditions.

 One of the most common methods to create antimicrobial surfaces involves embedding silver nanoparticles or ions within the material.
 Silver has long been recognized for its antibacterial properties, dating back to ancient civilizations.
 Nowadays, nanotechnology has enabled manufacturers to harness the potent antimicrobial power of silver in a variety of applications.